Coronavirus Information Centre

-The Society is continually reviewing the situation in relation to the Coronavirus and how this develops over the coming days and weeks.
-However, with the situation ever evolving it is important that you also keep yourself up to date with any developments.
+The Society is continually reviewing the situation in relation to the Coronavirus, however, with the situation ever evolving it is important that you also keep yourself up to date with any developments.
 Below are some useful links which can provide you the most up to date information regarding the Coronavirus.

 - NHS - https://www.nhs.uk/conditions/coronavirus-covid-19/

 If you are entering into self-isolation or have received a positive test result for the Coronavirus please inform your line manager and contact the HR Advice Line - 01926 516 469 to seek advice on any queries or questions regarding how this may impact you or how any time away from the society will be treated.

 Colleagues can also take their own preventative measures to avoid the spread of the infection through basic hygiene practices for example:

 - Wash your hands with soap and water often

 - Cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze

 - Put used tissues in the bin straight away